dotnet/docs/docs/architecture/cloud-native/data-patterns.md

 **Figure 5-4**.
 Querying across microservices

-Note how in the previous figure we see a shopping basket microservice that exposes a public endpoint that adds an item to a user's shopping basket.
-While the Shopping Basket's data store contains a Basket and LineItem table, it does not contain Product or Price information.
-Instead those data items are found in the Product and Price microservices, respectfully.
-In order to add an item, Shopping Basket needs product data and pricing data.
-So how exactly does it obtain Product and Price data?
+Note how in the previous figure we see a shopping basket microservice that adds an item to a user's shopping basket.
+While the shopping basket's data store contains a basket and lineItem table, it does not contain product or pricing information.
+Instead those data items are found in the product and price microservices, respectfully.
+In order to add an item, the shopping basket microservice needs product data and pricing data.
+What are options to obtain the product and pricing data?

-The Shopping Basket microservice could make a direct HTTP call to both the Product Catalog and Pricing Microservices as show below in Figure 5-5.
+The Shopping Basket microservice could make a direct HTTP call to both the product catalog and pricing Microservices show in Figure 5-5.

 ![Direct http communication](media/direct-http-communication.png)

 **Figure 5-5**.
 Direct HTTP communication

-But, as discussed in chapter 4, direct HTTP calls across core backend microservices couple the system and are not considered a good practice.
+But, in chapter 4, we said that direct HTTP calls across back-end microservices couple the system and are not considered a good practice.

-We could also implement an Aggregator Microservice as shown below in Figure 5-6.
+We could implement an aggregator microservice shown in Figure 5-6.

 ![Aggregator microservice](media/aggregator-microservice.png)

 **Figure 5-6.** Aggregator microservice

-While this approach isolates the workflow to an individual service, it still adds complexity and results in direct HTTP calls.
+While this approach encapsulates the business operation workflow inside of an individual microservice, it adds complexity and still results in direct HTTP calls.

-A more commonly accepted approach for executing cross-service queries across in microservice system is that of the [Materialized View Pattern](https://docs.microsoft.com/azure/architecture/patterns/materialized-view), as show in Figure 5-7 below.
+A common approach for executing cross-service queries utilizes the [Materialized View Pattern](https://docs.microsoft.com/azure/architecture/patterns/materialized-view), show in Figure 5-7.

 ![Materialized view pattern](media/materialized-view-pattern.png)

 **Figure5-7**.
-Materialized View Pattern
+Materialized view pattern

-The pattern here is simple.
-In the data store for the Shopping Basket microservice, you include a local table, called a *read model*, that contains a denormalized copy of the data that is needed from Product and Pricing microservices.
-Directly placing the data inside the Shopping Basket microservice eliminates the need for making expensive cross-service calls and provides *locality* of data - improving response time and reliability while removing coupling and reducing architectural complexity.
+With this pattern, you directly place a local table (known as a *read model*) in the shopping basket service that contains a denormalized copy of the data that is needed from the product and pricing microservices.
+Placing that data inside the shopping basket microservice eliminates the need for making expensive cross-service calls and provides *locality* of data - improving response time and reliability while removing coupling and reducing architectural complexity.

-The catch is that we now have duplicate data in our system.
-The good news is duplicate data is not considered an anti-pattern in distributed systems.
-However, one and only one system can be the owner of any dataset, and you will need to set up a publish/subscribe mechanism that will enable the system of record to update all of the read models when a change to the underlying data occurs.
+The catch with this approach is you now have duplicate data in your system.
+In cloud native systems, duplicate data is not considered an [anti-pattern](https://en.wikipedia.org/wiki/Anti-pattern).
+However, one and only one system can be the owner of any dataset, and you will need to implement a publish/subscribe mechanism that will enable the system of record to update all of the associated read models when a change to its underlying data occurs.

 ## Transactional Support

-While cross-service queries can be complex, implementing cross-service transactions is even more tricky.
-The inherent challenge of maintaining consistency across data sources that reside in different services cannot be understated.
-Figure 5-8, shown below, depicts the problem.
+While queries across multiple microservices are challenging, implementing a transaction across mulitple microservices can be complex.
+The inherent challenge of maintaining data consistency across data sources that reside in different microservices cannot be understated.
+Figure 5-8 shows the problem.

 ![Transaction in saga pattern](media/saga-transaction-operation.png)

 **Figure 5-8**.
 Implementing a Transaction Across Microservices

-In the above figure, we have five independent microservices that all participate in a Create Order transaction.
-In this scenario, all 5 services must succeed, or all must abort and roll-back the operation.
-While built-in transactional support is available inside each of the services, there is no support for a distributed transaction across all five services.
+Note how in the previous figure five independent microservices all participate in a Create Order transaction.
+The transaction for each of the five microservices must succeed, or all must abort and roll-back the operation.
+While built-in transactional support is available inside each of the microservices, there is no support for a distributed transaction across all five services.

-However, transactional support is essential for this operation as without it, we have no way of keeping data consistent.
-So, we are put into a situation where we have to build transactional support.
+However, transactional support is essential for this operation to keep the data consistent in each of the microservices.
+Here, you have to construct transactional support in code.

-A widely-accepted pattern for programmatically adding transactional support is the [Saga pattern](https://blog.couchbase.com/saga-pattern-implement-business-transactions-using-  microservices-part/).
-It is implemented by building a message-driven sequence of local transactions in which each service is sequentially updated.
-If any local transaction fails, the Saga aborts the operation and invokes [compensating transactions](https://docs.microsoft.com/azure/architecture/patterns/compensating-transaction) that undo the changes made by the preceding local transactions.
-Figure 5-9, show below, depicts a failed Saga.
+A popular pattern for programmatically adding transactional support is the [Saga pattern](https://blog.couchbase.com/saga-pattern-implement-business-transactions-using-microservices-part/).
+It is implemented by building a message-driven grouping of local transactions in which each service is sequentially updated.
+If a local transaction fails, the Saga aborts the operation and invokes a set of [compensating transactions](https://docs.microsoft.com/azure/architecture/patterns/compensating-transaction) to undo the changes made by the preceding local transactions.
+Figure 5-9 shows a failed Saga.

 ![Rollback in saga pattern](media/saga-rollback-operation.png)

 **Figure 5-9**.
-Rolling Back an Operation
+Rolling back an transaction

-In the figure above, the GenerateContent operation has failed in the Music microservice.
-Note how the Saga invokes compensating transactions (in red) to remove content, cancel payment and cancel the order.
+Note how in the previous figure the GenerateContent operation has failed in the music microservice.
+The Saga invokes compensating transactions (in red) to remove the content, cancel the payment, and cancel the order, returning the data for each microservice to a consistent state.

 Saga patterns are typically choreographed as a series of related events or orchestrated as a set of related commands.

-## CQRS Pattern
+## CQRS pattern

 CQRS, or [Command and Query Responsibility Segregation](https://docs.microsoft.com/azure/architecture/patterns/cqrs), is an architectural pattern that separate operations that read data from those that write data.
 This pattern can help maximize performance, scalability and security.